 If you only need to use it to check inside your bag, don’t spend a lot of money.
 You can find very cheap LED flashlights that work on a AA battery or even some that recharge on USB.

 Of course, there are other times when a flashlight comes in handy.
 Light painting, lighting up your subject so your camera can focus, and making sure you can see where you’re going while walking in the dark.
 You may need something bigger and more powerful for those needs.
 I have two lights that I use and recommend (though I’m a bit of a flashlight geek).

-The first is the Anker Super Bright Tactical Flashlight.
-It's a 900 lumen light with a rechargeable battery.
-You just plug a USB cable into the back of it to recharge from your computer or anything else with USB power.
+It’s a 900-lumen light with a rechargeable battery.
+You plug a USB cable into the back to recharge from your computer or anything else with USB power.

 It has adjustable power settings from High, Medium and Low.
 There’s also a Strobe and SOS signal with this light.
 It’s rather rugged and water resistant, and not very expensive for what you get.
 It’s about $28 at the time I’m writing.
 The low setting is great for checking out gear in your bag without lighting up everything else.
 Sometimes you need to be discreet.

 If you’re into light painting, the medium or high settings give you some options based upon how much light you need – or how large of a subject you have.
 You can light paint a tall oak tree with this thing.
 900 lumens is plenty of light.
 The battery lasts about six hours of use, too.

 My favorite flashlight (this is where I mentioned being a flashlight geek) is the Fenix PD35.